The Wizard

 • You can force radiation onto crystal, glass, liquid or gas, making it scintillate and emit light as a candle as long as you touch it.

 • Each time you would get a Doom Point, you can mutate instead.
-You explode if you have more mutations than your Constitution.
+Mutations take inventory slots, making you drop objects if your inventory is full.
+You explode if you have more mutations than inventory slots.

 • Each time you study this book, you can remove or reroll 2 mutations off yourself or another.